North Welland Trails Connection

 Will there be a fence along the part that runs parallel to St Lawrence Dr so the public will not have direct access to the back yards along that stretch?

-Judy asked 8 months ago
+Judy asked about 1 year ago

 The final design considerations such as vegetation, fencing or other barriers will be determined once a preferred alignment is selected, but the City’s general approach is to not provide fencing between private property and City-owned lands.